-The first speaker was Dr. Tsuyoshi Yamamoto, Professor at the Graduate School of Information Science and Technology, Hokkaido University and Deputy Director of the Industry-Academia Collaboration Division.Professor Yamamoto, who is said to be the narrator of Sapporo Valley, gave a talk entitled "Industry-University Collaboration in the IT Field: The Present, Past, and Future of Sapporo Valley" in which he recalled the trajectory of his activities as a leading player in industry-university collaboration, from his days as a student, when he was passionately involved in research on computer graphics, to his investment in the establishment of an IT company and his participation in the company.He said, "We must not chase after change, but propose it ourselves.It's important to think in terms of 'backcasting,' where we develop technologies from the perspective of 'what we want to do,' rather than just thinking about what we can do with existing technologies.
+The first speaker was Dr. Tsuyoshi Yamamoto, Professor of Hokkaido University Graduate School of Information Science and Technology and Deputy Director of the Industry-Academia Collaboration Division.Dr.
+Yamamoto, who is also known as a storyteller of the Sapporo Valley, looked back on his career as a leading figure in industry-academia collaboration, from his days as a student enthusiastically researching computer graphics images to his investment in the establishment of an IT company and his participation in corporate activities.He added, "We must not chase change, but propose it ourselves.It is important to have a 'backcasting' mindset, where we develop technologies based on what we want to do, rather than thinking about what we can do with existing technologies," he said.

-Next, Mr. Hiroyuki Ito, Representative Director of Crypton Future Media, Inc. gave a presentation entitled "Think Global, Act Local," in which he recalled the process by which the virtual singer Hatsune Miku, created by Crypton Future Media, triggered a "chain of creation" through the creation of an appealing character and generated enthusiasm around the world.President Ito said, "While traditional industries are top-down and those with money, corporate history and connections have an advantage, the creative economy of the future will be bottom-up, with the importance of empathy and individuals, and creativity and the ability to involve others will determine superiority.
+The next speaker, Hiroyuki Ito, President of Crypton Future Media, Inc., gave a presentation entitled "Think Global, Act Local" in which he reviewed the process by which "Hatsune Miku," the virtual singer created by the company, has created a "chain of creativity" triggered by its attractive characterization and has generated a worldwide enthusiasm.President Ito said, "While traditional industries are top-down and those with 'money, corporate experience, and connections' have an advantage, the creative economy of the future will be bottom-up and 'empathy' and 'individuals' will be important, and creativity and the ability to get involved will determine the advantage.